canonical/observability/decision-records/2025-08-20--otelcollector-component-identifiers.md

 Coupling the `pipelines` arg to the `add_component` method means that a pipeline is tied to a receiver or exporter rather than it being determined later, once all receivers and exporters are defined.
 This highlights the difficulties with the `2.
 Extreme - one pipeline per relation pair` example.
 Conversely, in `1.
 Extreme - only 1 pipeline` we can dump everything related to `logs`.

 ## Suggestions
-1. Make otelcol's own components private with an underscore like `prometheus/_self`
+1. Make otelcol's own components private with an underscore, e.g. `prometheus/_self`
-2. Receivers should have its identifier include the source relation, e.g. `loki/send-loki-logs-11`
+2. Receivers should have its identifier include the source relation, e.g. `loki/receive-loki-logs-11`
-3. Exporters should have its identifier include the sink relation, e.g. `prometheusremotewrite/send-remote-write-5`
+3. Exporters should have its identifier include the sink relation, e.g. `loki/send-loki-logs-5`
 4. Do not add `self.unit.name` to identifiers
 5. Do not use identifiers in pipeline names, e.g. `metrics`, `logs`, `traces`, etc. but NOT `metrics/identifier`